Close Menu

 0

 By Bettina Riedel on 22.
-Juni 2017 Autozulieferer, Female Engineering, IT-Dienstleister, Karrierenetzwerk Data Science, Karrierenetzwerk Software Engineering, TOP-ARBEITGEBER IT
+Juni 2017 Autozulieferer, Frauen x Tech, IT-Dienstleister, Karrierenetzwerk Data Science, Karrierenetzwerk Software Engineering, TOP-ARBEITGEBER IT

 Edit 2019: mytaxi ist mittlerweile zu free now umfirmiert.
 Der nachfolgende Text erschien im Sommer 2017 und beinhaltet daher den alten Namen.